 Students at Oregon Elementary School receive instruction in Reading, English, Mathematics, Social Studies, Science, Music, Art, and Physical Education.
-Digital Literacy and Keyboarding courses are also provided for first through sixth grade students.
-Band and chorus are available to fifth and sixth grade students.
+Band is available to fifth and sixth grade students.
+Chorus is available to 6th Grade students.
 Special Education and Title 1 services are also available for students who are identified through assessment and diagnosis.